-Well, it can be close, it depends.
+Well, it can be close; it depends.
 I can work very fast.
-I had a glorious experience a couple of years ago when I worked with a woman director, Rosemary Rodriguez, when we did a picture called “Silver Skies” .
-I was cast very late, I don’t know if I was replacing somebody—it didn’t matter at that point.
-So on Friday I read it, and on Saturday I had a conversation with her.
+A couple of years ago, I had a glorious experience when I worked with a woman director, Rosemary Rodriguez.
+We did a picture called “Silver Skies” ; I was cast very late, I don’t know if I was replacing somebody—it didn’t matter at that point.
+So on Friday, I read it, and on Saturday, I had a conversation with her.
 There was a rape scene in it, and I wasn’t going to do it unless she could tell me how she was going to shoot it.
-On Sunday we wardrobed it, and on Monday we started shooting.
+On Sunday, we wardrobed it, and on Monday, we started shooting.
 On top of it all, she told me I was going to play her mother.
 Oh boy.
 She knew the person, I didn’t really know, right?
-So there’s a lot going in, I learned eight pages and she was doing it without a break.
+So a lot is going in, I learned eight pages, and she was doing it without a break.
 Ooh, okay.
 So I got there, we started shooting it and did it in one take.
-I was very pleased with myself, because I got a lot of stuff in, and I got all the words out.
+I was very pleased with myself because I got a lot of stuff in, and I got all the words out.
 She came up to me and started to tell me something.
-I got kind of defensive, because I thought it was pretty good, you know.
+I got kind of defensive because I thought it was pretty good, you know.
 My elbows were going toward her like I was poking her away—not exactly, but that was the feeling.
-But what she said, was gold.
+But what she said was gold.
 I said, ‘Okay, I can take that into all this.’
 From that moment on, I was so happy working with her because I knew I was in good hands.
 That was a moment, right there on the set, where the director was very useful.
 Sometimes they’re not that useful, their concerns are whether or not the cars in the next scene are going to show up, or they’re running late, or they’re very bedeviled by the producers who are clocking every minute—so it’s hard, a director’s job is a hard job.
 But Rosemary Rodriguez was a wonderful female director.

 “Silver Skies” (2016), written and directed by Rosemary Rodriguez, starring George Hamilton, Barbara Bain, Valerie Perrine and Mariette Hartley